sinoobie/noobie-mirror/README.md

 - `MEGA_LIMIT`: To limit the size of Mega download.
 Don't add unit, the default unit is `GB`.
 - `TORRENT_DIRECT_LIMIT`: To limit the Torrent/Direct mirror size.
 Don't add unit, the default unit is `GB`.
 - `ZIP_UNZIP_LIMIT`: To limit the size of zip and unzip commands.
 Don't add unit, the default unit is `GB`.
+- `STORAGE_THRESHOLD`: To leave specific storage free and any download will lead to leave free storage less than this value will be cancelled.
+Don't add unit, the default unit is `GB`.
 - `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`, if yes make it `True`, compatible with [BhadooIndex](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code. `Bool`
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - `IGNORE_PENDING_REQUESTS`: If you want the bot to ignore pending requests after it restarts, set this to `True`. `Bool`
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks.
-- `IS_VPS`: (Only for VPS) Don't set this to `True` even if you are using VPS, unless facing error with web server. `Bool`
+- `CMD_INDEX`: commands index number.
+This number will added at the end all commands.
 - `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False`, which is the **BASE_URL_OF_BOT** Port.
 - `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
 - `QB_SEED`: If `True` QB torrent will be seeded after and while uploading until reaching specific ratio or time, edit `MaxRatio` or `GlobalMaxSeedingMinutes` or both from qbittorrent.conf (`-1` means no limit, but u can cancel manually by gid). **NOTE**: 1.
 Don't change `MaxRatioAction`, 2.
 Only works with `/qbmirror` and `/qbzipmirror`. `Bool`
-  - **Qbittorrent Note**: To auto cancel dead torrents after specific time, edit these two numbers (999999) in seconds.
-[1st](https://github.com/anasty17/mirror-leech-telegram-bot/blob/0a8a237295b86cc7ad01291657f8127820871a8f/bot/helper/mirror_utils/download_utils/qbit_downloader.py#L144) for metadata download timeout and [2nd](https://github.com/anasty17/mirror-leech-telegram-bot/blob/0a8a237295b86cc7ad01291657f8127820871a8f/bot/helper/mirror_utils/download_utils/qbit_downloader.py#L197) for stalled download timeout.
+- `QB_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent in seconds.
+  - **Qbittorrent NOTE**: If your facing ram exceeded issue then set limit for `MaxConnecs` and decrease `AsyncIOThreadsCount` in qbittorrent config.
 - `TG_SPLIT_SIZE`: Size of split in bytes, leave it empty for max size `2GB`.
 - `AS_DOCUMENT`: Default Telegram file type upload.
 Empty or `False` means as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd). `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name.
 - `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://username:{githubtoken}@github.com/{username}/{reponame}` format.
 Get token from [Github settings](https://github.com/settings/tokens).
 So you can update your appllication from filled repository on each restart. **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect - DON'T delete .gitignore file.
+Read [THIS](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upstream-repo-recommended) also.
+- `UPSTREAM_BRANCH`: Upstream branch for update.
+Empty means `master`.
 - `SHORTENER_API`: Fill your Shortener API key.
 - `SHORTENER`: Shortener URL.
   - Supported URL Shorteners:
-  >exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com, bit.ly, shorte.st, linkvertise.com , ouo.io
+  >exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com, bit.ly, shorte.st, linkvertise.com , ouo.io, adfoc.us
 - `SEARCH_API_LINK`: Search api app link.
-Get your api from deploying this [repository](https://github.com/Ryuk-me/Torrents-Api).
+Get your api from deploying this [repository](https://github.com/Ryuk-me/Torrent-Api-py).
   - Supported Sites:
-  >1337x, YTS, Eztv, Torrent Galaxy, Torlock, Piratebay, Nyaasi, Rarbg, Ettv, Zooqle, KickAss, Bitsearch, Glodls, MagnetDL, TorrentProject, TorrentFunk, LimeTorrent
+  >1337x, Piratebay, Nyaasi, Torlock, Torrent Galaxy, Zooqle, Kickass, Bitsearch, MagnetDL, Libgen, YTS, Limetorrent, TorrentFunk, Glodls, TorrentProject and YourBittorrent
+- `SEARCH_LIMIT`: Search limit for search api, limit for each site and not overall result limit.
+Default is zero (Default api limit for each site).
-- `PHPSESSID` and `CRYPT`: Cookies for gdtot google drive link generator.
+- `CRYPT`: Cookie for gdtot google drive link generator.
 Follow these [steps](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#gdtot-cookies).
 - `SEARCH_PLUGINS`: List of qBittorrent search plugins (github raw links).
 I have added some plugins, you can remove/add plugins as you want.
 Main Source: [qBittorrent Search Plugins (Official/Unofficial)](https://github.com/qbittorrent/search-plugins/wiki/Unofficial-search-plugins).
 - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Recommended `900` seconds at least.
 Empty means 900 s (default time).
 - `RSS_COMMAND`: Choose command for the desired action.
-- `RSS_CHAT_ID`: Chat ID where bot will send the rss links.
+- `RSS_CHAT_ID`: Chat ID where rss links will be sent.
 - `USER_STRING_SESSION`: To send rss links from your telegram account instead of adding bot to channel then adding channel to group to get rss link since bot will not read command from itself or other bot.
 To generate string session use this command `python3 generate_string_session.py` after mounting repo folder for sure.
   - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` is required, otherwise all rss commands will not work.
+Add the bot in grop for better experience, since if you are using `USER_STRING_SESSION` you need to send a private message to bot after each restart.
+You can add the bot to a channel and add this channel to group so messages sent by bot to channel will be forwarded to group without using `USER_STRING_SESSION`.
 - Three buttons are already added including Drive Link, Index Link, and View Link, you can add extra buttons, if you don't know what are the below entries, simply leave them empty.
   - `BUTTON_FOUR_NAME`:
   - `BUTTON_FOUR_URL`: